 This blog is periodically updated to reflect changes in treatment guidelines.

-Update, 3/27/23 – The Color Health telehealth service is now available to children ages 12 – 17, with parental or adult caregiver consent.
+Update, 3/27/23 – The Color Health telehealth service to receive oral antiviral medication is now available to children ages 12 – 17, with parental or adult caregiver consent.

 Update, 2/3/23 – On Feb.
 2, 2023, the U.S. Food and Drug Administration issued new guidelines stating that it is not necessary to test positive for COVID-19 in order to qualify for oral antiviral medications, Paxlovid or Lagevrio (molnupiravir).

-If you test positive for COVID-19 and have difficulty getting a prescription for the antivirals Paxlovid or Lagevrio (molnupiravir), a new free telehealth (remote) service may help.
+If you have difficulty getting a prescription for the antivirals Paxlovid or Lagevrio (molnupiravir), a new free telehealth (remote) service may help.
 Oregon Health Authority (OHA) has partnered with Color Health, Inc. to offer online or telephone support to get COVID-19 antivirals to eligible people ages 12 and up within 24-48 hours, regardless of health insurance status, at no cost.
-Parental or adult caregiver consent is required for patients under age 18
+Parental or adult caregiver consent is required for patients under age 18.

 “These medicines can help prevent severe COVID-19 illness, hospitalization and even death,” said Andrea Lara, M.D., M.P.H., at OHA.
 “They should be available for free for anyone who needs them, whether or not the person has health insurance.”